 If doing a whole unit on achieving goals, you might start with the lesson above (SMART Goals, with Vocabulary for Achievement for the additional vocabulary and practice) but NOT use Words for Success and its vocabulary and video until a second lesson on failures as stepping stones to success.
 Then use Learning from Failure as a reading (possible vocabulary: attained, benefits, energy, failure, inevitable, rejected, security. successful), watch the video on famous failures on the Words for Success page, and use the Words for Success pdf to practice.
 Use the Success Vocabulary Quiz (pdf) as an evaluation.

 Then you could do a lesson or two on willpower and establishing good habits.
-Newsletter 10 has a 6-minute TED talk (Don’t Eat the Marshmallow!) and Scientific American and The New York Times articles on willpower.
+Newsletter 10 has a 6-minute TED talk (Don’t Eat the Marshmallow!) and The New York Times article on willpower.
 You can find a list of the Academic Word List vocabulary in each of them on the 2nd Academic Vocabulary List page.

 All three are interesting, but I would especially recommend the TED talk (fairly easy, though you may need to explain that marshmallows are a soft white candy) and the Scientific American article that gives a very different perspective on the same experiment.